aamazie/mewtwo/README.txt

 The code avoids using Rust's unsafe keyword, adhering strictly to safe Rust practices.

+To run this code, you would need to add sysinfo to your Cargo.toml:

+toml
+Copy code
+[dependencies]
+sysinfo = "0.25.1"

 Benefits of Using Rust

 Memory Safety: Rust's compiler checks for potential memory safety issues at compile time, reducing the likelihood of runtime errors related to memory management.